Ed-Fi-Exchange-OSS/Meadowlark/docs/design/read-performance-benchmarking/WRITE-PERFORMANCE.md

 ## Bulk Loading

+> **Note**
+> To run the bulk loading tests it's important to start with a clean database.

-There are functions to load the GrandBend and PartialGrandBend data sets into Meadowlark, to measure the execution time, run the script [Bulk-LoadPerformance.ps1](../../../eng/performance/BulkLoad-Performance.ps1).
+To load the data, there are functions to load the GrandBend and PartialGrandBend data sets into Meadowlark.

+To measure the execution time, run the script [Bulk-LoadPerformance.ps1](../../../eng/performance/BulkLoad-Performance.ps1).

+The script receives two parameters:

-The script receives the parameter for the **Template** that you desire to run (defaults to GrandBend).
+- The **Template** that you desire to run (defaults to GrandBend).
+- The **Update** flag specifies if you desire to measure the creation or the update of the resources (defaults to false).

-This script will enter the data into Meadowlark and will print the total execution time.
+This script will enter the data into Meadowlark and will print the execution time.

 ## Performance Testing